Contact

 Neuroconstructionist Coaching works at the level of how we construct experience, going beyond surface-level intervention and engaging with the deeper ingredients of mental life.
 This involves:

-- Bringing awareness to limiting constructs.
-Coachees must first recognize how their current constructs shape their experiences, behaviors, and emotions.
+1. Bringing awareness to limiting conceptual polarities.
+Coachees must first recognize how their current conceptual polarities shape their experiences, behaviors, and emotions.

-- Exploring the domains that shape experience.
-By investigating the influence of concepts, context, core affect, and motivational drives, coachees can see how different factors contribute to their patterns.
+2. Exploring the domains that shape experience.
+By investigating the influence of context, core affect, and core drives, coachees can see how different factors contribute to their patterns.

-- Reconstructing more adaptive personal constructs.
+3. Reconstructing more adaptive conceptual polarities.
 Through dialogue, reflection, and experiential learning, coachees develop new mental models that lead to different and more empowering experiences.

 For transformation to be truly integrated, conceptual shifts must be accompanied by affective and embodied changes.
 This means that feeling differently in a given context (shifts in core affect) is essential for a conceptual change to be sustained at the neurological level.
 Without this integration, transformation remains theoretical rather than lived.